sw08-06/model/README.md

-# model
+# ML Model
-The ML model and its training
+This repository includes code for creating frames from the WESAD dataset, preprocessing it, training of the ML model, and evaluation of the model.